jonjonsson/Emby-MDBList-Collection-Creator/README.md

-# Emby MDBList Collection Creator 1.2
+# Emby MDBList Collection Creator 1.4

 This Python script allows you to take lists from MDBList.com and transform them into collections in Emby.
 MDBList is a platform that stores lists from Trakt, IMDB, and more, which can be accessed through an API.
+There is also a refresh metadata functionality that helps keep ratings up to date for newly released items.

 ## Prerequisites: